-What use is blogs if they are not generating value to readers and ofcourse revenue to publisher?
-On wisdomtimes, I have started off with google adsense and Infolinks as the immediate revenue generating options.
-Will explore other avenues in future.
+What use is blogs if they are not generating value to readers and of course revenue to the publisher?
+On WisdomTimes, I have started off with Google Adsense and Infolinks as the immediate revenue generating options.
+Will explore other avenues in the future.

 I have tried to briefly cover most aspects to get a blog site up and running.
 I have omitted a few items on purpose and may have not covered a few due to oversight.
 Each day I learn something new.
 As I gain more insight into the blogging world, will try to add a few more tips.
 I would also recommend you to check out his dedicated WordPress Guide page which is a complete reference for any newbie WordPress blogger.

 Do let us know your view about how ShoutMeLoud helped you in Blogging and what kind of articles you would like to see here at ShoutMeLoud?